blakadder/mkdocs-windmill/docs/commands.md

 `wakeup`

-Clears the idle state of the device and publishes an `state/idle = OFF` status message.
-It resets the idle counter as if a touch event occured on the devide.
-This is helpfull e.g. when you want to wake up the display when an external event has occured, like a PIR motion sensor.
+Clears the idle state of the device and publishes a `state/idle = OFF` status message.
+It resets the idle counter as if a touch event occurred on the device.
+This is helpful e.g. when you want to wake up the display when an external event has occurred, like a PIR motion sensor.

-## System commands
+## System Commands

 `calibrate`

 Start on-screen touch calibration.

-?> You need to issue a soft reboot command to save the new calibration settings.
+You need to issue a soft reboot command to save the new calibration settings.
 If you do a hard reset of the device, the calibration settings will be lost.

 `screenshot`

 Saves a picture of the current screen to the flash filesystem.
-You can retrieve it via http://&gt;ip-address&lt;/screenshot.bmp
+You can retrieve it via http://&lt;ip-address&gt;/screenshot.bmp.
 This can be handy for bug reporting or documentation.

 The previous screenshot is overwritten.